DanasPirmasis/vibe-autotyper/README.md

 The tool simulates keyboard input, so your terminal needs Accessibility access.

-Go to System Settings → Privacy & Security → Accessibility and add your terminal app (Terminal, iTerm2, Warp, etc.).
+Go to System Settings → Privacy & Security → Accessibility and add your terminal app (Terminal, Ghostty, Alacritty, etc.).

 **macOS — Disable "Add period with double space"**